-----------------------------------

 - low self-confidence

 First, try out talking.
 Gain his confidence in you, ask about his feelings.
 Listen to him.
 Don’t judge if the issue is trivial.
-Give them full support as you never know your kid might be at the edge of breaking.
+Give them full support as you never know if your kid might be at the edge of breaking.
 So always provide full confidence.

-Unhealthy Coping Skills For Kids
+8. Unhealthy Coping Skills For Kids

 - Avoiding situations is an unhealthy coping strategy.
 Not addressing the situation gives only temporary relief, and in the long run, it’s not workable.
-If you teach your kids to avoid and escape situations, they will grow underconfident and will never be strong enough to face the world. and this could lead to depression and addiction problems
+If you teach your kids to avoid and escape situations, they will grow underconfident and will never be strong enough to face the world. and this could lead to depression3 and addiction problems

 Teach them a healthy coping strategy of “talking out.” ask them to face the situation, not run from it.
 It will make them strong, confident, and ready for the world.

-Coping Skills For Kids Workbook
+9. Coping Skills For Kids Workbook

 It is a resource for parents who want their kids to learn to cope and understand their Behavior.
 This workbook is like a primer on cognitive Behavioral therapy, through which parents can teach their kids to reframe their cognitive skills and feel calmer and in control.